K401.html | EALC Home | Korean Language Program Home |

 |Office Hours: M, W 1:20-2:20 or by appointment|

-K401/501 is the first semester of Fourth Year Korean, Advanced level.
+K401/501 is the first semester of Fourth-Year Korean, Advanced level.
 The goal is to equip students with proficiency in all four language skills, speaking, listening, reading, and writing in the advanced level.
-The course will deal with authentic expository writings (some are slightly tailored to fit the level) on various topics.
-The course is largely content-based and task-based.
-Particularly focused on will be enhancing ability to advance one's opinion as well as discussing and sharing thoughts and ideas.
-Expanding one's vocabulary of more complex and abstract concepts is also a main goal of this course.
+The course will deal with authentic expository writings (some slightly tailored to fit the level) on various topics.
+The course is largely content- based and task-based.
+Particular focuse will be on enhancing ability to advance one's opinion as well as discussing and sharing thoughts and ideas.
+Expanding one's vocabulary to include more complex and abstract concepts is also a main goal of this course.

 After finishing K402, students should be able to do the following.

 COMMUNICATE IN LANGUAGE

 |1.1 Interpersonal||1.2 Interpretive||1.3 Presentational|

 See the 5C goals in more details here.

 Students are expected to read all the main texts and be prepared for in-class tasks and discussion.
 Students are also responsible for learning vocabulary and useful expressions.

 Students will be evaluated for the final grade based on the following criteria:

 |Vocabulary and dictation Quizzes||5%|